 Polly’s Cove is situated 2km away from the entrance to world-famous Peggy’s Cove, or just after West Dover on the left side of the road if coming from Halifax.
-It is easy to miss, since there are no signs, and there is only a dirt parking area big enough for a couple of cars.
+It is easy to miss, since there are no signs, and there is only a gravel parking area big enough for a few cars.
 The only indication of the trailhead may be the other cars already parked there.
 If that parking area is full, there is another one a little further down the road on the opposite side (see the trail map).

 Most people when they head out to this way only visit Peggy’s Cove, but I would highly recommend also visiting the nearby Swissair disaster memorial, as well as the Polly’s Cove area to get a much better overall feel for the area in its entirety.
 From Polly’s Cove, you have plenty of room to explore, while also getting great expansive coastal views.
 You also get a unique perspective on the village of Peggy’s Cove.

 Polly’s Cove is much less well known than Peggy’s Cove, so it’s not crowded with tourists and has lots of space to quietly enjoy the unique landscape.
-It’s a great area to explore by rock scampering, but take care not to disrupt the fragile eco-system found here in the granite coastal barrens.
-Portions of the trails can be soggy, narrow and brushy so waterproof hiking boots and gaiters and/or high socks are recommended.
+It’s a great area to explore by rock scampering, but take care not to venture off-trail and disrupt the fragile coastal barrens eco-system.
+Portions of the trails can be soggy, narrow and brushy so waterproof hiking boots, gaiters and/or high socks are recommended.

 While the trails are not difficult, they may not be for the inexperienced hiker as they are unmarked, and can turn into a bit of a maze.
 It’s a good idea to periodically stop to plan your route and avoid venturing into rough spots for your own sake and that of the delicate foliage.